 Provides examples of:

-Acoustic License: The scene in the helicopter where the gunner is getting interviewed while firing his gun.
+Acoustic License: The scene in the helicopter where Joker is interviewing a door gunner as he strafes the countryside.
 Everyone can hear each other as long as they SHOUT.

-All Your Base Are Belong to Us: The Marine base at Da Nang comes under attack by the NVA.
-The invasion is easy repelled, but this an exception in the middle of a general offensive all over the country.
+All Your Base Are Belong to Us: The Marine base at Da Nang comes under attack by the NVA as the Tet Offensive begins.
+The invasion is easily repelled, but this an exception in the middle of a general offensive all over the country.

 Anti-Villain: Hartman is a jerk and treats his recruits like shit.
 But after all he's just doing his job to motivate the recruits properly to turn them into Marines.